rileygelwicks/eastwestaudio/doc/ewamanual.rst

 configurable frequency.
-The path to the composite file is passed to the webserver via the X-Sendfile_ technique (which originated with lighttpd_ and is also supported by apache_ with the `mod_xsendfile`_ module; nginx_ also has a `similar feature`_).
+The path to the composite file is passed to the webserver via the X-Sendfile_ technique (which originated with lighttpd_ and is also supported by apache_ with the `mod_xsendfile`_ module; nginx_ also has a `similar feature`_ and cherokee_ supports it as well).
 The webserver is responsible for returning the actual file over HTTP, and ewa does not need to do IO; as a result, ewa processes each request extremely quickly, and files are served at almost the same speed as static files, with excellent scaleability.

 .. _WSGI: http://wsgi.org/wsgi